hpc2n/linux-command-line-101/docs/modify.md

     ln -s /proj/linux-intro/users/MYUSERNAME $HOME/myproj
     ```

     This creates a symbolic link named "myproj" in your home directory, pointing to the location /proj/linux-intro/users/MYUSERNAME.
 The directory "linux-intro" is the project storage directory for this course project.
-For me, this would look like this:
+For user ``x_birbr``, it would look like this:

     ```bash
     [x_birbr@tetralith1 ~]$ ls -l